Choosing the right service

 Many minor illnesses and injuries such as a sore throat, coughs, colds and small cuts can be treated in your own home with a well-stocked medicine cabinet and plenty of rest.

 Pharmacists are trained medical professionals who can advise you on the best treatment for a range of common conditions.
-There are lots of pharmacies across Wakefield (find the closest to you here https://www.nhs.uk/service-search/find-a-pharmacy/) although some will be limiting the number of people inside to allow social distancing.
+There are lots of pharmacies across Wakefield (find the closest to you here https://www.nhs.uk/service-search/find-a-pharmacy/).

-Your GP practice is still here to help but the way you access it has changed.
+Your GP practice is still here to help but the way you access it has changed due to COVID-19.
 You should contact the practice by telephone and your clinical team will make sure you get the right support.
 If you are then given a face-to-face appointment, precautions will be taken to ensure your safety.

 King Street, Wakefield

 This is a nurse led service that can diagnose and treat minor illnesses and injuries and is open between 10am and 10pm, seven days a week.
-Please telephone first to discuss your issue on 01924 882350.
+Due to COVID-19, please telephone first to discuss your issue on 01924 882350.
+The video below outlines the support the service can offer:

 Pontefract Urgent Treatment Centre (UTC)

 The UTC is open 24/7, 365 days a year to treat people with non-life-threatening conditions.
 The service is run by GPs and specialist nurses.
-Book through NHS 111.
+Book through NHS111 (details above).

 A&E or 999